yi-editor/yi/yi-intero/README.md

   - `interoEval` for sending a raw string to the intero prompt.
   - `interoLocAt` determines the location of the definition of the word under the cursor.
-  - `interoUses` finds the usage location of the word under the cursor or the definition location if not using this on a definition.
+  - `interoUses` finds the usage locations of the word under the cursor.
+This opens a new buffer in which a list of choices are displayed.
+The user can then press enter to choose one and jump to the use.
+The user can also press escape to return to the original buffer.
   - `interoTypeAt` returns the type of the word under the cursor.
   - `interoJump` to jump to the definition of the word under the cursor.
   - `interoModule <Some.Module.Name>` to jump to the given module.

-`interoEval`, `interoLocAt`, `interoUses` and `interoTypeAt` display their results in a split window as a raw string.
+`interoEval`, `interoLocAt`, and `interoTypeAt` display their results in a split window as a raw string.

 ## development